 - people will divert 80 percent more waste to recycling and composting by 2030.

 Zero Waste Advisory CommitteeCommittee

-Mayor Walsh has commissioned a technical study of Boston’s waste management.
-The study will produce recommendations for moving forward.
+A technical study was commissioned of Boston’s waste management.
+The study produced recommendations for moving forward.
 The committee is jointly headed by the Chief of Streets and the Chief of Environment.

 - the community

 Public Works operates all recycling and waste programs in the City.
 They ensure that our streets, sidewalks, and bridges are safe and clean.Learn about Public Works